Atlas-OS/docs/docs/contributing/contribution-guidelines.md

 The website that you are looking at.
 We made the Atlas documentation in [MkDocs Material](https://squidfunk.github.io/mkdocs-material/), a documentation framework that uses markdown.

-See the repository on how to get started contributing.
+See the [documentation contribution guide](documentation.md) on how to get started.

 ## :octicons-issue-closed-24: How our GitHub Issues work